Dylan-Kerler/bookings-dapp/README.md

 ## Debugging

 If transactions are failing then open the console.
 All of the logs are in there so it should indicate what the issue is.

+If you get a "Failed to fetch" error on the website then restart `docker-compose up`.